ConductorTechnologies/cioapps/descriptions/core.md

-Conductor Core is installed as part of the Companion app.
-Type `conductor --help` to see available commands.
-If you would like to use the Conductor Python API, install the `ciocore` package from PyPI.
-Use the Info button on this card.
+Conductor Core is pre-installed as part of the Companion app.
+It is not normally necessary to install it here.
+Type `conductor --help` in a terminal to see available commands.